Loganavter/improve-imgsli-site/readme.md

 -   **🎨 Modern & Responsive Design**: A clean, dark-themed UI that looks great on both desktop and mobile devices.
 -   **🌍 Multi-Language Support**: Built-in internationalization (i18n) with seamless language switching between English, Russian, and Chinese.
--   **🚀 Interactive Elements**: Features like a smooth-scrolling navigation, copy-to-clipboard buttons for code blocks, and an elegant image lightbox gallery enhance the user experience.
+-   **🚀 Interactive Elements**: Features like a smooth-scrolling navigation, copy-to-clipboard buttons for code blocks, and an elegant image lightbox gallery with dynamic, multilingual captions enhance the user experience.
 -   **📄 Rich Content Sections**: Clearly organized sections for the app's features, releases, development story, and future roadmap.
 -   **⚡ Zero Dependencies**: Built with pure HTML, CSS, and Vanilla JavaScript for maximum performance and simplicity.